 The cryolipolysis machine has a tissue-cooling applicator.
 One end of the applicator is attached to the treatment area on the skin while the other end is connected to a machine that generates energy for the cooling process.
 During treatment, the applicator is attached to the treatment area which undergoes controlled cooling.
 Cryolipolysis is supposed to be nonpainful and people should typically feel gentle suctioning and a cooling sensation over the treatment area.
 However, after the cooling treatment is complete, there is a massage step while the skin is rewarmed and this can feel painful and uncomfortable.
 Some practitioners may ask the patient to massage the treatment area for up to 4 months to enhance the fat reduction.

 People typically experience gradual fat loss for up to 6 months after treatment.
-Treatment can be repeated 2-4 months after the initial procedure if greater fat reduction is desired.
+Treatment can be repeated 2-4 months after the initial procedure if a greater fat reduction is desired.
 Since cryolipolysis is noninvasive, people can typically return to work and normal daily activity right after treatment.
 However, the result of fat reduction from cryolipolysis is more gradual and less dramatic compared to invasive procedures such as liposuction.

 There may be temporary redness over the treatment area, which should typically resolve on its own within a few minutes to hours.
 Some people may get bruising and swelling which also clear on their own after a few weeks.